gerardroche/gerardroche.github.io/_posts/2019-05-09-neovintageous-1.12.0.md

 There are three bell styles: **view**, **views**, **blink** (default), and two color schemes: **light** and **dark** (default).

-You can configure settings via `Menu > Preferences > Settings` or by the Command Palette.
+You can configure settings via Menu → Preferences → Settings or by the Command Palette.
 To use the command palette:

 1. Press `Ctrl+Shift+P`
 2. Select the "Preferences: Settings" command